Apple’s huge App Store makeover arrives today in iOS 11

 The changes come at a time when industry research has found that the majority of mobile users no longer download apps on a regular basis.
 In fact, a recent study from comScore found that 51 percent of people today still download, on average, zero apps per month.
 And that’s been a trend on comScore’s radar since 2014.
 Further, of those who do download at least one app per month, 13 percent download just one app, 11 percent download two apps and 8 percent download three apps.

 The only demographic group that excessively drives interest in trying new applications are millennials.
-70 percent said they’re always looking for app to try, and they’re willing to pay for apps as well as subscribe to in-app purchases, the report found.
+Seventy percent said they’re always looking for apps to try, and they’re willing to pay for apps, as well as subscribe to in-app purchases, the report found.

-comScore’s data only looks at the U.S. audience, and of course the App Store is a worldwide marketplace – and it reaches markets where smartphone adoption at scale is still in its early years.
+comScore’s data only looks at the U.S. audience, and, of course, the App Store is a worldwide marketplace — and it reaches markets where smartphone adoption at scale is still in its early years.

 To spark increased consumer interest in apps, one of the biggest changes in the new App Store is the “Today” section.
-This is the first thing people will see when loading up the App Store on their phones (it’s no longer available in iTunes on the desktop, as of last week, forcing consumers to try the new experience.)
+This is the first thing people will see when loading the App Store on their phones (it’s no longer available in iTunes on the desktop, as of last week, forcing consumers to try the new experience).

 “Today” reads much like a news site focused on apps and app culture.
-It offers a range of content written by an expanded editorial team at Apple, including deep dives on apps, tips and tricks, developer interviews, how to’s, topical lists, round-ups of editorial favorites, and even an “App of the Day” and “Game of the Day.”
+It offers a range of content written by an expanded editorial team at Apple, including deep dives on apps, tips and tricks, developer interviews, how to’s, topical lists, round-ups of editorial favorites and even an “App of the Day” and “Game of the Day.”

-Apple for a long time has had editors who would write up their thoughts on new apps, organize curated selections into timely groups (e.g. apps for “back to school” or “summer road trips”), as well as showcase an ever-rotating collection of the latest-and-greatest.
-Much like a news team, the editors gather in meetings and discuss which apps are deserving of being featured, organized into collections, or otherwise highlighted.
+Apple for a long time has had editors who would write up their thoughts on new apps, organize curated selections into timely groups (e.g. “back to school” or “summer road trips” apps), as well as showcase an ever-rotating collection of the latest-and-greatest.
+Much like a news team, the editors gather in meetings and discuss which apps are deserving of being featured, organized into collections or otherwise highlighted.

-But in the new App Store, the editorial voice now gets top billing, not the App Store charts, and not even necessarily the new releases.
+But in the new App Store, the editorial voice now gets top billing, not the App Store charts and not even necessarily the new releases.
 The goal, seemingly, is to encourage a desire to try the apps written about in glowing terms, or to facilitate a connection between a developer and their potential users by telling their story of the app’s creation.

 Apple is even soliciting those stories from the developer community through a new portal at appstore.com/promote.
 Here, app creators are offered for the first time a direct and simple way to request editorial consideration.